 Every civil claim is subject to a statute of limitations.
 The statute of limitations creates a deadline for filing a lawsuit.
 While most statutes of limitations are straightforward, medical malpractice time limits can be extremely difficult for a layperson to understand.

 The general limitation gives the injured party two years from the date the injury arose to file suit, but then imposes a hard limit of five years from the date of the act or omission, even if the injury hasn’t yet been discovered.
 In addition, there are separate and even more complex rules when the injured party is a child or is legally incompetent due to a mental disability.

 Contacting a medical malpractice attorney as soon as you become aware that there may have been a problem with your treatment will help ensure that you don’t miss important deadlines and lose your right to recover for your injuries.

 Filing a medical malpractice case requires submission of an expert affidavit setting forth the basis for a negligence claim.
 Obtaining such an affidavit directly can be difficult, both because physicians are often reluctant to go on the record against another member of the profession and because most people seeking to file malpractice claims do not have the technical legal and medical knowledge required to secure an effective affidavit.

-At Hoffspiegel & Associates, we have the experience and the access to experts necessary to fulfill this requirement and keep your medical malpractice case moving forward.
+At Hoffspiegel Law, we have the experience and the access to experts necessary to fulfill this requirement and keep your medical malpractice case moving forward.

 Liability Caps in Georgia Medical Malpractice Cases